-When you implement a tag to display versions of your service, a deployment marker displays at the time the deployment occurred.
+When you implement an attribute to display versions of your service, a deployment marker displays at the time the deployment occurred.
 In the example below, a deploy of the

 inventory service occurred at around 2:20 pm.
 Hover over the marker in the larger charts to view details.
 These markers allow you to quickly correlate deployment with a possible regression.

 Instrument for Deployment Markers

 If you’re using the sample app, it’s already instrumented using the